kodadot/developers/docs/how_to_top_up_wallet.md

 ![step8](./assets/ramp_topup/ramp8.png)

 - You have your address from your polkadot.js wallet copied in clipboard.
-Paste it to the "Address" row, choose name and click on "Confirm and proceed"
+Paste it to the "Address" row and click "confirm and proceed"

 ![step9](./assets/ramp_topup/ramp9.png)